Joyetech Cuboid Tap 228W TC Starter Kit Review and DealsJuly 10, 2017

 No matter what brand you buy, beware of unscrupulous operators.
 Batteries are supposed to be manufactured under stringent quality regulations in ‘clean rooms’ to prevent any stray particles from entering the battery.
 Cheap batteries from China are flooding the market, and in most cases, we know nothing of their reputation or willingness to stick to manufacturing rules.
 Test each battery carefully, monitor temperature while in use, and regularly examine for signs of decay.
 Take a look at our 9 Safety and Handling Tips article which should cover most of the safety precautions.

-The market leaders such as LG, Panasonic, Sony and Samsung do a lot of R&D to ensure they stay at the head of the pack.
-You will also be familiar with Hitachi, Kokam, Toshiba, SAFT and BYD.
+The market leaders such as LG, Panasonic, and Sony do a lot of R&D to ensure they stay at the head of the pack.
+You will also be familiar with Hitachi, Kokam, Toshiba, SAFT, and BYD.

 Bottom Line – Buy with confidence.